10 mighty apps to revolutionize your Podia website

 Check this out:

 That’s right.
-Using Typeform, you can embed quizzes into your storefront as overlay side panels, pop-ups, or their own full sections, creating a seamless experience that never takes the user away from your products or marketing messages.
+Using Typeform, you can embed quizzes into your product pages as overlay side panels, pop-ups, or their own full sections, creating a seamless experience that never takes the user away from your products or marketing messages.

 However, it’s worth stressing that Typeform definitely takes longer to master than Interact.